Use the Pandas Dataframe Dept stats Again In Python

 Using the Pandas Python Library

-import requests download_url = "https://raw.githubusercontent.com/fivethirtyeight/data/chief/nba-elo/nbaallelo.csv" target_csv_path = "nba_all_elo.csv" response = requests . get ( download_url ) response . raise_for_status () # Check that the request was successful with open ( target_csv_path , "wb" ) as f : f . write ( response . content ) print ( "Download fix." )
+import requests download_url = "https://raw.githubusercontent.com/fivethirtyeight/data/chief/nba-elo/nbaallelo.csv" target_csv_path = "nba_all_elo.csv" response = requests . get ( download_url ) response . raise_for_status () # Check that the request was successful with open ( target_csv_path , "wb" ) as f : f . write ( response . content ) print ( "Download fix." ) When you execute the script, it will salve the file nba_all_elo.csv in your electric current working directory.

 Now yous tin can use the Pandas Python library to have a look at your data: